reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerAutomate-datetime.md

 > dayOfWeek(triggerBody()?['Created'])

-Above example returnd the day of the week that this item was created.
+Above example returned the day of the week that this item was created.